sonjablumenstock/ROIMatchGUI/README.md

 ### Output includes:

 - A ```.csv``` file mapping global cell UUIDs to session ROI indices
 - A ```.pkl``` file with detailed match metadata for further use.
-This can be releaded with 'Load previous Analyses'
+This can be reloaded with 'Load previous Analyses'

 ![img_1.png](img_1.png)